Syndicode

 Inability to scale

-Sometimes the revenue grows exponentially but so do expenses leaving the profit margin stale.
-It often happens when a business owner rushes the startup building process and doesn’t plan properly.
+Sometimes the revenue grows exponentially, but so do expenses leaving the profit margin stale.
+It often happens when a business owner rushes startup building and doesn’t plan properly.
 Another reason is the lack of funding to invest in technology or highly experienced management.

 Both can be avoided by taking a steady approach to market research and idea validation.
 Also, growing a business and fundraising simultaneously is a real challenge.
 So, you should secure funding before starting the startup development process.